Sheco/cdda-itembrowser/readme.md

 The webserver should be able to read and write the files in the "storage" directory inside the data file path.

+### Contributing

+Please read the [hacking guide](HACKING.md) to get an idea about how to read the code so you can update it.

+You should then follow regular github guidelines to clone, commit and create pull requests.

 ### License

 This application is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)